apache/mxnet/example/quantization/README.md

 <h3 id='4'>Custom Model</h3>

 This script also supports custom symbolic models.
-Some quantization layer configs can be easly aded in `imagenet_gen_qsym_mkldnn.py` like below:
+Quantization layer configs can easily be added in `imagenet_gen_qsym_mkldnn.py` like below:

 ```
 if logger: